5 positive benefits of job rotation in the workplace

 Even though not every employer is able to offer the possibility of rotating jobs within the organisation, role rotation can be an effective way to strengthen the company by providing access to different points of view, building employees’ skills and grooming future leaders.

-Many employers appear to recognise the value of allowing employees to move into roles in different areas of the company.
+Many employers in Hong Kong recognise the value of allowing employees to move into roles in different areas of the company, so here are five benefits of job rotation:

 1. Job rotation offers staff exposure to different business areas